arpitsahni04/generative-Models/diffusion/README.md

    2. Find $x_{\tau_{i - 1}}$ using the equations above.
 3. Return $x_0$

 *3.2*.
-Implement the DDIM sampling method as described above to generate samples from the pre-trained diffusion model.
-Fill out all TODOs in the code corresponding to 3.2 in `model.py`.
-Run inference using the following command:
+Implemented the DDIM sampling method as described above to generate samples from the pre-trained diffusion model.
 ```
 python inference.py --ckpt epoch_199.pth --sampling-method ddim --ddim-timesteps 100 --ddim-eta 0
 ```

 *3.3*.
-Finally, we are going to use the sampling methods above to compute the FID of the diffusion model.
-Fill out all TODOs in the code corresponding to 3.3 in `model.py` and `inference.py`.
+Finally, we are going to use the sampling methods above to compute the FID of the diffusion model in `model.py` and `inference.py`.
 Compute FID for DDPM and DDIM using the following commands:

 ```
 python inference.py --ckpt epoch_199.pth --sampling-method ddpm --compute_fid